 Our headline sponsors max20 Project Solutions had the following to say about why they sponsored the Unsung Hero Awards 2018:

 ‘‘max20 Project Solutions is proud to be the Headline Partner for this year’s event and we recognise all the amazing things done by so many ‘unsung heroes’ working hard behind the scenes.”

 VANAD also had the following to say: ‘‘We are very proud to be offered the opportunity to support the 2018 awards ceremony, which is promising to be a fantastic celebration and opportunity to thank everyone who make a difference day in day out across the NHS.’’

 We are proud to be hosting the fourth annual Unsung Hero Awards at The Principal Hotel on Friday the 23rd of February.
-As the NHS will celebrate its 70th birthday later this year, what better way to celebrate this special birthday than to take a chance to say ‘‘thanks’’ to the NHS for all that you do.
+As the NHS will celebrate its 70th birthday later this year, what better way to celebrate this special birthday than to take a chance to say ‘‘Thank You’’ to the NHS for all that they do.